daplayer/daplayer.github.io/documentation/api/ui.md

 This class manages some elements of the user interface and contains methods that are related to it.

-You can also check out these classes for further informatio:
+You can also check out these classes for further information:

 -   Ui.Dialog
 -   Ui.Menu